 Home » Towson Medical Equipment supplies Foley, Intermittent, and Condom Catheter serving Washington DC and Balitmore MD

 Towson Medical Equipment is a DME store that is centrally located within Montgomery County and Baltimore serving Maryland, DC and Virginia.
-We carry a variety of DME products including catheter supplies.
+We carry a variety of DME products including catheter supplies near me in Baltimore MD.
 We are also providers for most local insurances and we provide FREE Monthly Delivery of your items.
 View our order form here.

 Medicare Catheter Limits

 **Medicare patients are allowed up to the following per month: **

 35 condom catheters, or

 200 intermittent catheters –w- lubricant, and

 2 urinary leg bags, and

 2 drainage bags

 Catheters come in a variety of sizes and they are used differently.
 All of them are used to manage urinal incontinence for males and females.
 They are typically available in lengths from 8 Fr to 26 Fr, or 2.7 mm to 8.7 mm.
 Here is a look at the different types you are bound to find in the market.